Emergency Unemployment Compensation (EUC)

 - 35 percent of your final maximum regular benefits payable.

 Not everyone qualifies for the full 9 weeks of benefits.
 Thirty-five percent of your final maximum benefits payable on your regular claim may result in less than 9 weeks of additional EUC.
-Tier 3 benefits are available only to individuals who finish tier 2 prior to Aug.
-11, 2013.

 How does the federal sequester affect my EUC benefits?

 The federal sequester law that took effect in March 2013 required us to reduce EUC weekly benefits as follows.